Collaboration tool: E-Mail

-The invention of email as a collaboration tool changed the way we used to communicate in the workplace.
-It is the easiest method to make contact within an organization and is well established.
-Especially for organizing daily correspondence, email can reach various people with just one click.
+The adoption of email as a collaboration tool changed communication in the workplace.
+It is a well-established method of communication within an organization.
+One of its specialties is managing daily correspondence, since an email can reach multiple people simultaneously.

 Although email is still the most common used tool in communication collaboration it is not very efficient on a big scale and other forms of communication seem to take over.
 Besides its flexibility it is not very good for group conversations as they grow too fast.
 There is no way to be sure that a person has the latest version of a document that has been sent to them and it is impossible to always track via their email what tasks need to be done and by which deadline.
 As Cisco states in their Cisco Blog about the "Future of Email", emails "will improve productivity by organizing your data for you" and try to bring more transparency in their work with email.